Cornus capitata

+Cornus capitata is an Asian species of dogwood known by the common names Bentham's cornel, evergreen dogwood, Himalayan flowering dogwood, and Himalayan strawberry-tree.

+Description

-Cornus capitata is a species of dogwood known by the common names Bentham's cornel, evergreen dogwood, Himalayan flowering dogwood, and Himalayan strawberry-tree.
-It is native to the low-elevation woodlands of the Himalayas in China, India, Pakistan, Nepal, and Bhutan.
-It is naturalized in parts of Australia and New Zealand, but is also grown elsewhere as an ornamental.
-This is an evergreen tree growing to 12 meters in height and width.
-The leaves are gray-green and pale and fuzzy underneath, and several centimeters long.
-It flowers during the summer in white blooms.
-The infructescence is a small aggregate of several individual fruits fused into a red body 2 or 3 centimeters across.
-It is edible but sometimes bitter.
-There are several varieties and hybrids.
+This is an evergreen tree growing to 12 m in height and width.
+The leaves are gray-green and pale and fuzzy underneath, and several centimetres long.
+It flowers during the summer, with cymes of white bracts supporting small greenish flowers.
+The infructescence is a small aggregate of several individual fruits fused into a red body 2 or 3 cm across.